Lobesitdoll/mdncomp/README.md

     *(only in the mdncomp dataset)*.
   - Show a optional **summary description** per feature *(only in the mdncomp dataset)*.
-  - Includes a *verified* URL to the feature's documentation page on [MDN](https://developer.mozilla.org/) *(only in the mdncomp dataset)*.
+  - Includes a *verified* URL to the feature's documentation page on MDN *(only in the mdncomp dataset)*.
   - Show standards/specification references, status and links (W3C, WHATWG, KHRONOS, ECMA, IETF etc.)
    *(only in the mdncomp dataset)*.

 - Integrated update mechanism for dataset
-  - Fast update using "precompiled" compatibility data with additional data (summary description, specs)
+  - Fast update using "precompiled" compatibility data with additional data (summary description, specs, MDN title)
   - Compressed data transfers

-- Define permanent/often used options in a config file (can be suspended when needed via option).
+- Set often used options permanently to avoid entering them each time (can be temporary suspended when needed).
 - Copied text from terminal is easy to paste to Q&A sites, forums etc. to document feature support.
 - Localized user interface.
-- Built-in help per mdncomp option.
+- Built-in help per **mdncomp** option.
 - Cross-platform (where node and npm is available).
 - Usage documentation included as [wiki](./wiki/Home.md) pages